 As noted above, Reporting Parties are strongly encouraged to notify local law enforcement authorities of any criminal sexual misconduct.
-Individuals will be assisted, upon request, in notifying law enforcement by the Department of Public Safety or the Title IX Coordinator.
+Individuals will be assisted, upon request, in notifying law enforcement by the Department of Public Safety.
 They can assist you with making claims, petitioning for restraining orders, and/or advising on other legal options that may be available to you.
-If requested, they will accompany you to the police station.
-Ampersand (formerly known as the Bluegrass Rape Crisis Center) can also assist with restraining orders, legal resources, or accompany to the police department.